nameless-and-blameless/TAG/reports/Mount-Calvary-Baptist-Church.md

 Each victim's death is further obscured by a CIA-devised "[[Phantom Identity Scheme|]]."
 The scheme effectively makes victims appear "alive" after their murder.

 ### Aftermath
-Members and individuals affiliated with Mount Calvary Baptist Church were systematically identified and eliminated in targeted killings, ensuring the complete erasure of those who could reveal the truth.
+Members of Mount Calvary Baptist Church were systematically identified and eliminated in targeted killings, ensuring the complete erasure of those who could reveal the truth.
 Despite these events, the local community remains entirely unaware of the massacre that claimed the lives of all attendees.
-To maintain this secrecy and extend their operations, the CIA established Mount Calvary Missionary Baptist Church, Inc., a masquerade church that continues TAG’s acts of violence.
-This façade hosts mock services and community events to project a sense of normalcy, masking the ongoing dangers that persist within its walls.
+A real estate agent, brought in to sell the property, established Mount Calvary Missionary Baptist Church, Inc., a masquerade maintained at the CIA’s direction.
+The masquerade hosts mock services and community events to project a sense of normalcy while the CIA uses the church’s property for continued acts of violence, concealing the ongoing dangers.

 > [!IMPORTANT]